(Updated April 8, 2019) The current stable version is v.6.4.1, released on April 8, 2019. Releases are typically packaged every 3-4 months.

-- The next version will be released on February 28, 2019
+The next major version will be released at the end of November 2019.

 The following is an incomplete list of major projects related to Quantum ESPRESSO development, with even more incomplete information on their status and future directions.